osiota/osiota/README.md

 osiota

   * provides simple APIs
-  * can be used to ensure data security and data protection<!--TODO-->
+  * can be used to ensure data security, data protection and latency requirements<!--TODO-->
   * uses one programming language for all devices and software layers: JavaScript

 <!--TODO performance-->